 The Bible teaches that the blood of Jesus Christ has the capacity to cleanse us of all our sins and make us perfect in the sight of God.
 This qualifies us for admission into heaven.
 The Bible describes the Blood of Jesus Christ as the only agent that can accomplish this for us.
 There is no other way.

 Hebrews 9:22 And according to the law almost all things are purified with blood, and without shedding of blood there is no remission (cancellation of our debt).

-It was because of our helpless situation that God determined that He would do something to help us.
+It was because of our helpless situation, that God determined He would do something to help us.

-The prophecy of Exodus 12, establishes that the Blood of God’s Lamb; causes His judgment for our sins, to pass over us and declare us not guilty.
-The blood of the Passover Lamb is fulfilled by Jesus’ death for us as the Lamb of God; who take away our sins and makes us perfect in the sight of God.
+The prophecy of Exodus 12 establishes that the blood of God’s Lamb causes His judgment for our sins to pass over us and declare us not guilty.
+The blood of the Passover Lamb is fulfilled by Jesus’ death for us, as the Lamb of God who takes away our sins and makes us perfect in the sight of God.